-Once that was done, I took the decals off of the door, dash and other items (carefully peeled them up).
-Then, sprayed them all black and while it was still wet, pushed the decals back into place (and they dried to the plastic when the paint dried.
+Once that was done, I very carefully peeled the decals off of the door, dashboard and radio.
+I sprayed those areas black and while it was still tacky, pushed the decals back into place.
+Once the paint was dry, the stickers were also stuck on as well.

 Now the car was all black, but he still needed the one feature that all cars have — a light bar.
 My husband thought about making something out of wood and attaching it, but I thought of something else.
 I picked up a pool noodle and cut it to the right length so it would fit on the windshield.
 I then split the back so it could slide on with ease.
 Finally, I sprayed it red, white and blue – so it looked just like a light bar!

 The last detail we needed for the car was decals.
 I did not want to spend a LOT of money on this at all, so I started to look around on Etsy.
 I found some older style Little Tikes decals that were sold by a toy store and they ended up working perfectly!!!
 They ended up costing me around $22 (with shipping), which was less than I was able to find them anywhere else.

 The end result was amazing!
 Our son is beyond thrilled and for less than a total cost of $35 (3 cans of spray paint, decals and a pool noodle), we were done!
 It really did not take too long for us to do – maybe 3 hours or so from start to finish (not counting drying time).